enriqueartal/ZetaFunctionsNewtonND-Sagemath/README.md

 - Frédéric Chapoton (2017): improved outputs, handling errors and symbolic variables

-- Juan Viu-Sos (2022): improved methods and new functions in the class to visualize
+- Juan Viu-Sos (2022): improved methods and new functions in the class to visualize Newton polihedra

 ## Contact